 Throughout the Conference Bishop’s Awards were presented to the outstanding laity listed below:

 - Robins Collins of Green Valley UMC and Barbara Paulsen from Boulder City UMC were both recognized for their work with Nevadans for the Common Good which led to the passing of Senate Bill 201 in Nevada to protect consumers from usury payday loan practices.

-- Gretchen Helena Lopez of First UMC in Tucson received this award for her work with The Inn, a shelter in Tucson, Arizona offering Christian hospitality to families seeking asylum in the United States.
+- Gretchen Helena Lopez received this award for her work with The Inn, a shelter offering Christian hospitality to families seeking asylum in the United States.

 - Betty Keith Mathis for her 25 years of service as Executive Director of Wesley Community Center and CEO of the Wesley Health Center.

 The Courageous Church award was awarded to City Square Church for living into the Desert Southwest Conference vision in a courageous way.

 Billie K. Fidlin, Director of Outreach and Justice, reported the dollar amount reflecting the donation amounts for the four Annual Conference mission projects.
 She reported the total offering amount, $15, 829.32, with more gifts coming in, broken down as follows: